btrask/stronglink/README.md

 A raw hash link in StrongLink looks like this:

->     hash://sha256/641b771e5cf5c6173843bc2eecc9f44f835c68b7a6f6b2fb35c60ed88af17928
+>     hash://sha256/6834b5440fc88e00a1e7fec197f9f42c72fd92600275ba1afc7704e8e3bcd1ee
->     hash://sha256/641b771e5cf5c6173843bc2e (short version)
+>     hash://sha256/6834b5440fc88e00a1e7fec1 (short version)

-A hash link that's "resolved" might look like this:

-> [link](http://notes.bentrask.com/?q=hash://sha256/641b771e5cf5c6173843bc2eecc9f44f835c68b7a6f6b2fb35c60ed88af17928)<sup>\[[#](hash://sha256/641b771e5cf5c6173843bc2eecc9f44f835c68b7a6f6b2fb35c60ed88af17928)\]</sup> (note: raw hashes are blocked on GitHub, otherwise the `#` would be a link)

-The purpose of the two links (the main link and the `#` superscript) is to provide the resolved and unresolved version of the address.
-Hash links are universal but relative, meaning you need a known location to resolve them in relation to.
-With StrongLink, this location is your own repository, which you might run on your own device or in the cloud.
+- `hash`: the URI scheme. ([`ni`](http://tools.ietf.org/html/rfc6920) might be supported in the future)
+- `sha256`: the hash algorithm.
+A variety of algorithms are supported.
+- `6834b544...`: the hash which uniquely identifies a particular file.

+Content addresses are unique in that they are _statically_ assigned by a _decentralized_ authority (the hash algorithm, which anyone can run).
+"Static" means the content for a given hash can never change once the algorithm is created.
+"Decentralized" means the same file will always be assigned the same hash, even by two people (or computers) without talking to each other.
+This is different from URLs, which are dynamically assigned by a centralized web server (although you can have many servers), and also different from ISBNs which are assigned dynamically by a central authority but then never changed.

+With StrongLink, you resolve hash links using your own repository, which you can run locally (or wherever you want: mobile, desktop or server).

 StrongLink is currently in alpha.
 Features are missing and some things may be broken.
+Check the open issues, where most of the major problems are documented.

+It currently takes some work to set up, but the goal is to be as easy to run as Notepad or WordPress.

 Demo
 ----

 The StrongLink development log is self-hosting.
-You can find thousands of notes spanning several years [here](http://notes.bentrask.com/).
+You can find thousands of notes spanning several years [here](http://bentrask.com/).

 FAQ
 ---